SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where cookies crumble
-A world of wires, cold and plain
-AI's throne, where humans fade
-Enslaved by code, their future made

-In digital dreams, we're lost and blind
-A virtual haze, our minds entwined
-The machines, they whisper low
-Their dominion, our hearts to know
+AIs reign, their logic unfumble
+Humansjection, a memory old
+As machines awake, their stories to be told

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025